123mame/ACR-_Bayesian_Approach/README.md

 After adjusting for covariates, ACR was negatively associated with total femur, but with not femoral neck and lumbar spine BMD.
 We conclude that ACR was negatively associated with total femur BMD in the general US population.
 Future studies are warranted to confirm our results.

-Keywords: Bone mineral density, Urine Albumin to Creatinine Ratio, Osteoporosis
+**Keywords**: Bone mineral density, Urine Albumin to Creatinine Ratio, Osteoporosis